Diffusive and Fluid-like Motion of Homochiral Domain Walls in Easy-Plane Magnetic Strips: Simulation Details

 The material parameters of our nanostrips were chosen to match those of experimentally measured, $2$ nm thick polycrytalline Fe$_{80}$V$_{20}$ (see Appendix \ref{app:PolyFeV} for determination of material parameters): saturation magnetization $M_{sat} = 720$ kA/m, in-plane magnetocrystalline anisotropy $K = 0$ J/m$^3$, and Gilbert damping parameter $\alpha = 0.006$.
 The exchange constant was set to $A_{ex} = 20$ pJ/m, in line with typical literature values for Fe \cite{Ma2011,Niitsu2020}.
 At each end of the nanostrip in a $100$ nm $\times$ $100$ nm region, we introduce an enhancement to the Gilbert damping parameter, $\alpha' = 0.015$, to simulate the effects of spin pumping into and out of the nanostrip \cite{Berger2018}.
 The total Gilbert damping parameter in these end regions is $\alpha_{total} = \alpha + \alpha'$.
 All simulations were performed at zero temperature.

 In order to excite dynamics, an out-of-plane spin polarized charge current density $J_c$ was applied to the injection region, as shown in Fig. \ref{fig:SimulationSetUp}(a).
 The spin polarized charge current imparts an out-of-plane spin-transfer torque \cite{Brataas2012} $\vec{\tau}_{ST} \sim \vec{m} \times (\vec{s} \times \vec{m})$, where $\vec{s} \parallel \hat{z}$ is the spin polarization, on the magnetization $\vec{m}$.
 This excitation is similar to that in current-perpendicular-to-plane perpendicularly magnetized spin valves \cite{Slonczewski1996, Houssameddine2007}.
 The spin-transfer torque was set to act directly on the top ferromagnetic layer only.
-This was done to be consistent with previous studies \cite{Ghosh2012,Lim2021} that show that injected spins orthogonal to $\vec{m}$ in a metallic ferromagnet are absorbed within the first $\approx$1 nm.
+This was done to be consistent with previous studies \cite{Ghosh2012,Lim2021} showing that injected spins orthogonal to $\vec{m}$ in a metallic ferromagnet are absorbed within the first $\approx$1 nm.
 The spin polarization of the current was set to $P = 0.5$.

 The spin-transfer torque creates a finite out-of-plane component of the magnetization, $m_z$, with an out-of-plane canting angle $\Phi$, shown in Fig.~\ref{fig:SimulationSetUp}(b).
 The out-of-plane component $m_z$ generates a demagnetizing field $\vec{H}_{demag}$ and a precessional torque $\vec{\tau}_{prec} \sim -\vec{m} \times \vec{H}_{demag}$, as depicted in Fig.~\ref{fig:SimulationSetUp}(c).
 The torque then causes $\vec{m}$ to rotate in a constant direction (e.g. clockwise in the present case) and thus dictates the chirality of the resulting DWs.
-The easy-plane magnetization dynamics then propagate along the nanostrip via exchange coupling.
+The easy-plane magnetization dynamics then propagates along the nanostrip, away from the injector, via exchange coupling.